 Balance: Andy and I both like a certain amount of routine, but we also need variety and a change of scenery.
 We need travel to gain confidence and to continue challenging ourselves.
 So we’ll be fine-tuning this lifestyle over time to strike a balance between home and travel, routine and variety.

 The big kick off trip

 Instead of jumping right into a contract, we’ve decided to start off our new lifestyle with a bang.
 In early May, we will travel to Luxembourg, Netherlands and Belgium.
-During that time we will also be attending the TBU travel blogging conference in Rotterdam, Netherlands.
+During that time we will also be attending a travel blogging conference in Rotterdam, Netherlands.
 Then we will be in Italy for the month of June, including a week at Blogville in Bologna.
 I’ll give you more details about our trip as we continue planning.

 Keeping in touch

 As always I will be writing about our experiences here on Ali’s Adventures.
 Not only do I enjoy sharing my travels with you, but I hope to encourage you to travel as well and show you how you can visit some of the places we visit.